4X: Modern definition

 In modern-day usage, 4X games are different from other strategy games such as Command & Conquer by their greater complexity and scale, and their complex use of diplomacy.

 Reviewers have also said that 4X games feature a range of diplomatic options, and that they are well known for their large detailed empires and complex gameplay.
 In particular, 4X games offer detailed control over an empire's economy, while other computer strategy games simplify this in favor of combat-focused gameplay.

 Game design

 4X computer and board games are a subgenre of strategy games, and include both turn-based and real-time strategy titles.
 The gameplay involves building an empire, which takes place in a setting such as Earth, a fantasy world, or in space.
 Each player takes control of a different civilization or race with unique characteristics and strengths.
-Most 4X games represent these racial differences with a collection of economic and military bonuses.
+Most 4X games give each faction unique economic and military bonuses.